 So the second lesson: it needed to generate motion and make short bursts of work worthwhile.
 The main project that I need the most help with is completing the chapters of my dissertation.
 All the GTD’ing and productivity systems weren’t helping me.

 Okay, tying this back in with what Dave was talking about, I’ve recently started teaching myself Ruby on Rails.
 For those of you not in the know, Ruby on Rails is a great platform for quickly building and deploying web-based applications – all of the 37Signal‘s products (Backpack, Basecamp, and Highrise) are built using it, as well as a slew of other web2.0 services.
 It’s great stuff, but I’ll not get too much into it here.
+(Sidenote: Backpack is no longer available.
+You can check out some other comparable apps here.)

 There’s a process in building with Ruby on Rails called scaffolding.
 The basic idea, as I currently understand it, is to very quickly get the structure of the design you want now and quickly remove it when you deploy the application.
 As such, you aren’t bogged down by complicated problems – you’re actively moving towards the completed project.